Student Mathematics League Information

 The Student Mathematics League was founded in 1970 by

 Students who arrive late will NOT be permitted to participate so please plan to arrive early.
 Bring pencils and your graphing calculator.
-NO TI-92, TI-Nspire, cell phones, laptops, PDA's, devices with internet capability, or any calculators with a "QWERTY" style keyboard.
+NO TI-92, TI-Nspire CAS, cell phones, laptops, PDA's, devices with internet capability, or any calculators with a "QWERTY" style keyboard.